-National History Academy Online will offer four one-week sessions built around Harvard Business School Professor David Moss’s case-based “History of American Democracy” curriculum, with an average of three hours of classroom time each day.
+National History Academy Online will offer a series of four one-week sessions built around Harvard Business School Professor David Moss’s case-based “History of American Democracy” curriculum, with an average of three hours of classroom time each day.
 In addition to the cases, students will make online visits to two important historic sites and hear from nationally known speakers.
-Over 1,000 full scholarships are available!
+Enroll in one, two, three, or all four sessions.

 - July 6-10 – “James Madison, the ‘Federal Negative,’ and the Making of the U.S. Constitution”